-Annual contributions are made from the State of Florida through the City of Miami Beach each May 31st under Chapter 185 Florida Statutes - Municipal Police Pensions.
+Annual contributions are made from the State of Florida through the City of Miami Beach each year under Chapter 185 Florida Statutes - Municipal Police Pensions.
 These Plans are allocated to individual accounts in accordance with the underlying statutes.
-The source of these contributions is from an excise tax of .85% of property and casualty insurance premiums that the State of Florida receives from insurance companies covering property located within the City of Miami Beach.
+The source of these contributions is from an excise tax of .85% of automobile liability and property damage insurance premiums that the State of Florida receives from insurance companies covering property located within the City of Miami Beach.
 The Plan is non-contributory for participants.